-In Plan Year 3, HTF funds will also support homeless prevention activities by increasing and preserving the supply of permanent rental housing for extremely low-income households, particularly the homeless, disabled, elderly, and other disadvantaged populations.
+In Plan Year 4, HTF funds will also support homeless prevention activities by increasing and preserving the supply of permanent rental housing for extremely low-income households, particularly the homeless, disabled, elderly, and other disadvantaged populations.
+HOME-ARP funds will expand the supply of homes that benefit Qualifying Populations.